Destructive Dog Chewing: How to Stop a Dog From Chewing Everything

 • Pain: Some medical conditions, such as dental problems, can cause dogs to chew on objects in an attempt to alleviate pain or discomfort.

-• Breed tendencies: Some breeds, such as Labrador Retrievers and Pit Bulls, are known for their strong chewing tendencies and may require extra training and supervision to prevent destructive chewing.
+• Breed tendencies: Some breeds, such as Labrador Retrievers and Bully Breeds, are known for their strong chewing tendencies and may require extra training and supervision to prevent destructive chewing.

 How to Stop a Dog from Chewing Everything